Frequently Asked Questions

 The booth fees cover costs associated with the 6th Street Fair, including staffing, permit fees and infrastructure costs.

-Are there any awards handed out during the 6th Street Fair?
+Are there any awards distributed at the 6th Street Fair?

-Yes,there are three awards given during the 6th Street Fair.
-The awards are: Best in Show, Best Booth and Best Newbie.
-The winners of these awards are offered a complimentary entry to participate in the following year’s event at a location of their choosing.
+Yes, there are three awards given during the 6th Street Fair: Best in Show, Best Booth and Best Newbie.
+The winners are offered a complimentary application fee to participate in the following year’s event at a booth location of their choosing.

 What is involved in the selection process and who is on the jury?